Executive transition playbook first 100 days

 Stakeholders are key to your success—both in the short term and for the long-term execution of your vision.
 Their support can unlock resources, enable smoother decision-making, and lead to faster buy-in.
 However, if you don’t identify and understand key stakeholders early on, you risk spending valuable time and energy in the wrong areas or missing out on insights that could shape your strategy.

 I recently advised a new SVP of R&D for a $50B pharmaceutical company who was transitioning into this role from academia.
 We’ll call him Nate.
 One of his first areas of focus was understanding and connecting with key stakeholders in this highly matrixed organization around the world.
-Nate formed relationships, sought to understood their roles and their areas of expertise, and learned what is important to them.
-This has enabled him to speed up what is often a daunting transition from academia to quickly become embedded in the business and drive positive change.
+Nate formed relationships, sought to understand their roles and areas of expertise, and learned what was important to them.
+This enabled him to speed up what is often a daunting transition and quickly become embedded in the business.

 Navigating the ecosystem can be tricky, especially when not all stakeholders are immediately visible.
 Some people may wield significant influence without holding formal authority, while others may be new to the organization or going through their own transitions, which could affect their willingness to support yours.